-Geo Egg is a sculpture with glow-in-the-dark pebbles and over 5,000 rocks harvested from the shores of Lake Michigan.
+Geo Egg is a sculpture with glow-in-the-dark pebbles and hundreds of rocks harvested from the shores of Lake Michigan.
 Permanently installed at the Forest Beach Migratory Preserve in Belgium, Wisconsin, the sculpture is surrounded by 116 acres that boasts its ecological value and restorative potential.

 Owned by the Ozaukee Washington Land Trust, this site was previously known as Squires Golf Course and much of its past identity lingers.
 The landscaped paths and hills that were historically scattered with rolling golf balls are now safe havens for migratory birds, reptiles and mammals.